 When using location features

 Location features such as mapping can be available if you choose to activate this feature.
-When this feature is active, Tacx collects data such as Gps signals, device sensors, Wi-Fi access points, and cell tower IDs to determine your specific location.
+When this feature is active, Tacx collects data such as GPS signals, device sensors, Wi-Fi access points, and cell tower IDs to determine your specific location.
 This information is stored together with your other account information.
 When using a mapping feature, your location information will be shared with our mapping service provider to display your location on a map.
 This information is solely shared for this purpose and will not be used otherwise.
 You can always choose to deactivate the location feature.
 Tacx will stop collecting this information when you deactivate this feature.

 Contacting customer service

 When you contact our customer service for help, we collect your name and email address and any information you may provide us with.
 We collect and store this personal data to provide you with customer service and to improve the Tacx Service.
 You may decide to send Tacx personally identifying information in an e-mail message which might contain information or inquiries about the Tacx Service.
 Tacx will use this information to identify you as a Tacx member and to respond to the electronic mail.
 Tacx will only use the information obtained to resolve the issue identified in the e-mail.
 Tacx never sells e-mail addresses.
-You may change or request deletion of your personal information by contacting email@example.com.
-We will respond to your request in a reasonable timeframe, and in any event in less than 30 days.

-Contacting other riders
+Interacting with other riders

-Data that you request Tacx to share
+Data that you request Tacx to share with 3rd parties

 Data storage and retention